-Biomedical waste should be disposed of frequently to reduce accumulation of these materials in work areas.
-Waste boxes are to be filled by those who generate the waste, and must be packed and labelled as follows:
+Biomedical waste should be disposed of frequently to reduce the accumulation of these materials in work areas.
+Waste boxes are to be filled by those who generate the waste, and must be packed and labeled as follows:

 - affix user identification to the outside

-- place sharps in a plastic puncture-proof container prior to disposal in the biomedical waste box
+- place blades and needles in a CSA approved plastic puncture-proof container (not provided by HWM) prior to disposal in the biomedical waste box

 - store the box at 4 C or lower in a locked refrigerator